Realtime API

 **Connection States:**

-* `"connecting"` — Initial connection in progress
+* `"connecting"` — initial connection in progress

-* `"connected"` — Connected and ready to send prompts
+* `"connected"` — connected and ready to send prompts

-* `"generating"` — Actively generating transformed video (sticky until disconnected)
+* `"generating"` — actively generating transformed video (sticky until disconnected)

-The SDK automatically reconnects when an unexpected disconnection occurs (e.g., network interruption).
-During auto-reconnect, the state transitions to `"reconnecting"` while the SDK retries with exponential backoff (up to 5 attempts).
-If all retries fail, the state moves to `"disconnected"` and an `error` event is emitted.
+<Info>The SDK retries with exponential backoff on unexpected disconnects (up to 5 attempts).
+If every retry fails, the state transitions to `"disconnected"` and an `error` event fires.</Info>

 ## Error Handling